Sharon L. Weinberg

 Professor of Applied Statistics and Psychology

-In January, 2006, she completed a six and one-half year term as Vice Provost for Faculty Affairs at NYU.
-She currently is President of the Board of the Jewish Foundation for Education of Women (JFEW).
-She is a member of the President's Council of Cornell Women, where she chaired the Development Committee and the University Relations Committee.
-Shealso is on the Administrative Board of the Cornell University Council, and has served as Chair of the NYU Faculty Senators Council, as President of the Special Interest Group of Educational Statisticians of the American Educational Research Association, as a member of the Board of Directors of the Classification Society, and as an elected member of the Society of Multivariate Experimental Psychologists.
+She currently is Chair of the Board of the Jewish Foundation for Education of Women (JFEW), a foundation with an endowment of $80 million that supports financially needy women pursue their educational goals in undergraduate and graduate degree programs with scholarships, internships, and other program enhancements.
+She is a member of the President's Council of Cornell Women, where she has chaired its Development and University Relations Committees, and is a member of the Cornell University Council.
+Dr. Weinberg has served as President of the Special Interest Group of Educational Statisticians of the American Educational Research Association, a member of the Board of Directors of the Classification Society, and an elected member of the Society of Multivariate Experimental Psychologists.
+She is a member of the Editorial Advisory Board of Educational Researcher, the journal of the American Educational Research Association.
+She is the recipient of Steinhardt’s Great Teachers Award and has twice received Steinhardt’s Daniel Griffith’s Award for Research.

 - Daniel Griffiths Award for Distinguished Research